jeroenrinzema/kafkat/README.md

 # KAFKAT - topics management as code

 > 🚧 This project is still in a "proof of concept" state.
-Although that we already use KAFKA to manage our Kafka topics is it not advised to use it in production.
+Although that we already use KAFKAT to manage our Kafka topics is it not advised to use it in production.

 KAFKAT is a simple CLI that manages a Kafka topic's replication factor, partition size and configuration as code.
 Multiple modes are available.